frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 "We will be prepared to make decisions of greater personal austerity, avoiding consumerism, the lure of novelty, luxury... and we will know how to renounce unnecessary goods that, in our professional situation, we could perhaps afford.

-"In this way, we will be receptive to personal change, to opening our ears to the Holy Spirit, and listening to what he tells us through poverty" (F. Ocáriz, *Ibid*.).
+"In this way, we will be receptive to personal change, to opening our ears to the Holy Spirit, and listening to what he tells us through poverty" (F. Ocáriz, *ibid*.).

 A Christian conscience thinks twice.
 It\'s not enough just to have a social consciousness, taking very good care of everybody around us.
 That needs to be accompanied by a person living out of the virtue of detachment and poverty.